hyperledger/fabric/docs/source/membership/membership.md

 but these are not shown here for simplicity.*

-You may find it helpful to see how local and channel MSPs are used by seeing what happens when a blockchain administrator installs and instantiates a smart contract, as shown in the [diagram above](#msp2img).
+You may find it helpful to see how local and channel MSPs are used by seeing what happens when a blockchain administrator installs and deploys a smart contract, as shown in the [diagram above](#msp2img).

 An administrator `B` connects to the peer with an identity issued by `RCA1`